15th Finchley

 Late in July Charlie Roberts and 6 Rovers went to Scandinavia for a couple of weeks.
 They initially stayed in Copenhagen with some of the Rovers they had got to know before the war and then spent a few days in Sweden.
 Upon their return to Denmark they were able to stay at Gilwellhytten, the training centre for Danish Scouters, before hosting a ‘thank you’ party and flying home.

-At the District Cross Country event the 15th did not feature in the Scouts or Senior Scouts championship.
-However, thanks to the efforts of A Gayler, G Green and S Fraser, who finished 2nd, 4th and 6th respectively, they won the Rovers event.
+At the District Cross-Country event the 15th did not feature in the Scouts or Senior Scouts championship.
+However, thanks to the efforts of A Gayler, G Green and S Fraser, who finished 2nd, 4th and 6th respectively, won the Rovers event.
 K Cushing also finished in the top ten.

 The 1951 summer camp was held at Nethway House, Kingswear, near Brixham, South Devon, Apart from the first night they had good weather which added to the enjoyment of the camp.
 A report of their adventure appeared in the local press.

 The last event of 1951 that we have some information about is a Christmas meal that the Old Boys and Rovers had at the start of December.
-The event was held at a restaurant in St. Martin’s Lane and a photograph from that occasion has survived that names the 33 diners.
+The event was held at a restaurant in St. Martins Lane and a photograph from that occasion has survived which names the 33 diners.

 On 7th February 1952 Charlie Roberts set off on a long trip that took in the first Caribbean Jamboree that was being held in Jamaica.
 He was one of two leaders and 10 Scouts that had been chosen from various parts of the British Isles.
 Following his return a lengthy report appeared in the local paper that gave a full account of his trip.